dbf8/dad-jokes-app/planning/readme.md

 ## Bronze

-* ability to create account to sign in
+* ability to create account to sign in _passsporttttt/look at the twittter thingy_
 * associated jokes to users
 * edit your jokes